DimchoLakov/NetClixDB/README.md

-# NetClixDB
+# NetPhlixDB
-NetClixDB(NCDB) is an online database of information related to films, tv shows and more.
+NetPhlixDB is an online database of information related to films, tv shows and more.